Normal and

 rarely diarrhea.
 The presence of live pinworms or tapeworms can be observed

-accompanied by stasis, cecal impaction, severe
+complications include stasis, cecal impaction, severe pain, and unsuccessful

 Effect of

-orally.
+severe diarrhea.
 See: Antibiotics endangering

 the life of rabbits